1888-89 Glasgow Cup Shame

 At an SFA meeting almost a month after the original match, 3rd Lanark appealed again about the Glasgow Cup match.
 The SFA refused to interfere with the Glasgow Association’s business.
 However, at the same meeting Abercorn protested about their match against 3rd Lanark in the Scottish Cup ending in darkness.
 The Abercorn protest was upheld.

 At the start of December, Partick Thistle’s half-yearly meeting was held at President John Boag’s new hall, the Orange Hall in Rosevale Street.
 Treasurer McQuarrie reported that the club had a healthy credit balance.

 Everyone involved with Partick Thistle had been desperate for the chance to prove themselves in a high-profile game, to show the club as truly one of the top clubs in the country.
 It was fitting that Queen’s Park should be the opponents in the Glasgow Cup Final, the perennial barrier to the club being accepted as worthy opponents for all.
 The players were said to have been undergoing special training for the match during the week before the final, and all Partick hoped this would make the difference.
 “The demon of disgust must have enthralled Partick Thistle’s supporters.
 It was perhaps the most inane and namby-pamby football spectacle…even the Thistle’s supporters jeered them…the Partick Thistle were no more the Partick Thistle that beat 3rd Lanark and Clyde as I am.
 They seemed to lose their heads right away and they played with a listless and aimless way throughout.”
 (Scottish Referee).
+Willie Paul was criticised for not being enough of a team player.
+Had he been a wide player, the Referee suggested, this would be fine, but a centre forward needs to be more of a team player and involve his team mates.
 The final score ended 8-0 to Queen’s Park.